wjddndud00/5080-5090-Solutions/README.md

 For Windows, [MiKTeX](http://miktex.org) is an easy to use GUI-based tool.
 For Mac OS X, [TeXworks](http://www.tug.org/texworks) is also a good GUI-based tool.
 LaTeX packages and utilties are widely available for Linux.

 Math symbols and formulas can be inline with text or displayed separately.
+Formatting is done through special enviroments containing the typesetting symbols and commands.
+This short [tutorial (PDF)](http://www.mecmath.net/latex-tutorial.pdf) demonstrates the use of frequently used math symbols and environments.
+This short [LaTeX course](http://www.math.uiuc.edu/~hildebr/tex/course) may also be helpful.

 A very useful resource is the [LaTeX wiki book chapter on formatting math](http://en.wikibooks.org/wiki/LaTeX/Mathematics).
 See also [this comprehensive list](http://www.howtotex.com/general/12-great-resources-for-getting-started-with-latex) of LaTeX resources.